-For more information on the key concept of space, refer to page 7 of 'The geography toolkit'.
+For more information on the key concept of space, refer to section GT.1 of 'The geographer's toolkit'.

-- 1 Why is it difficult for people in developed countries to know where their food comes from? - 2 Using the scale provided, work out which supermarket item shown in Source 1 has travelled the furthest distance to be sold in your town or city.
+- 1 Why is it difficult for people in developed countries to know where their food comes from? - 2 Using the scale provided, work out which supermarket item shown in Source 1.22 has travelled the furthest distance to be sold in your town or city.

-- 3 Examine Source 2 carefully. - a Explain why each of the white areas in the following regions and countries may be unsuitable for agriculture: Australia, South America, North Africa, Central Asia. - b Compare the map showing areas of the world suitable for agriculture to the world biomes map (Source 4 on page 47).
+- 3 Examine Source 1.23 carefully. - a Explain why each of the white areas in the following regions and countries may be unsuitable for agriculture: Australia, South America, North Africa, Central Asia. - b Compare the map showing areas of the world suitable for agriculture to the world biomes map (Source 1.2).
 Make some general statements about which biomes are most suitable for agriculture.
 Explain why you think this is the case.

-- 4 What factors would be considered when making a map like Source 2 that show areas that are most or least suitable for farming? - 5 Conduct research online to work out why Australian supermarkets source a large proportion of their products from overseas.
+- 4 What factors would be considered when making a map like Source 1.23 that show areas that are most or least suitable for farming? - 5 Conduct research online to work out why Australian supermarkets source a large proportion of their products from overseas.

-2.8 Making decisions on a farm
+Making decisions on a farm